 Simply installing emergency equipment does not mean you have assured worker safety.

-It’s very important to develop an emergency response plan to be used in the event that an accident does occur.
-The focus of the emergency response plan should be to provide assistance to the injured worker as quickly as possible.
+It’s very important to develop an emergency response plan to be used if an accident does occur.
+The focus of the emergency response plan should be to assist the injured worker as quickly as possible.

 It should never be assumed that workers are already aware of the proper procedures.
 Written instructions should be made available to all workers and posted beside the emergency shower and eyewash station.
 Part of the instructional process should include a “hands-on” drill on how to find equipment.

-The wearing of contact lenses can be dangerous because chemicals can become trapped under a contact lens.
-Any delays caused by removing contact lenses in order to rinse eyes could result in injury.
+Wearing contact lenses can be dangerous because chemicals can become trapped under a contact lens.
+Any delays caused by removing contact lenses to rinse eyes could result in injury.
 Training should include instruction in contact lens removal.

-There are a number of alarm systems on the market which can be installed in conjunction with emergency equipment and they serve to alert personnel and summon assistance if an eye wash or shower is activated.
+There are some alarm systems on the market that can be installed in conjunction with emergency equipment and they serve to alert personnel and summon assistance if an eye wash or shower is activated.

 It is recommended that alarm units be installed with any eye wash or emergency shower unit.